-What we know and don't know about Baltimore's Key bridge collapse
+What we know and don't know about Baltimore's Key Bridge collapse

 The ship has had 27 previous inspections.
 In 2016, it sustained significant damage to its hull after hitting a dock while leaving a port in Antwerp, Belgium.
 Last year, the ship was found to have a problem with "propulsion and auxiliary machinery," according to Equasis, a maritime safety site.

-The Key bridge, which is four lanes, 1.6 miles long and carries about 11.3 million vehicles a year, was fully up to code and had no structural issues, Maryland Gov. Wes Moore said.
+The Key Bridge, which is four lanes, 1.6 miles long and carries about 11.3 million vehicles a year, was fully up to code and had no structural issues, Moore said.

 Will the bridge be rebuilt?

+"This port is the top vehicle handling port in the United States," Buttigieg said.
+"We can't wait for the bridge work to be complete to see that channel reopened.
+There are vessels that are stuck inside right now and there's an enormous amount of traffic that goes through there.
+That's really important to the entire economy."

-Moore said the bridge will be rebuilt, but would take some time.
-President Biden said the federal government would cover the costs.
+President Biden said he wants the federal government to pay for the entire cost of reconstructing the bridge.

-"We're gonna get it up and running again as soon as possible," Biden said.
+"We're gonna get it up and running again as soon as possible," Biden said on Tuesday.
 "Fifteen-thousand jobs depend on that port, and we're gonna do everything we can to protect those jobs and help those workers."

 What we don't know

-Authorities have not yet given information about the captain and how the ship ended up moving toward the bridge.
-The National Transportation Safety Board, the FBI and state officials are investigating.
+Authorities have not yet released any information about the pilot or captain of the ship, or why it seemed to lose power.
+The NTSB, the FBI and state officials are investigating.

+The economic impact is also unknown, but it's likely to be huge.

+A large portion of the Baltimore port remains closed indefinitely.
+That port is just a fraction of the size of large ones in the U.S. like Newark or Long Beach, Calif.
+But it plays an outsized role in auto imports and is economically significant to Maryland and the region.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.